 Times are flexible, but we encourage artists to arrive between 3-6 pm on June 6th for the Theatrical Firearms Safety Certification Workshop or on June 8th if you're beginning in either the Movement Director or Summer Combat Intensive.
 This will allow you time to get acquainted with the campus, move your self into your room, and enjoy dinner the evening you arrive.
 Artists are encouraged to leave at the culmination of their program, either the same day or the following morning if programming goes late.
 Additional charges may incur for late departures.
 Please clear out your room completely upon leaving.

 What should I bring?

 Common shared bathrooms with toilets, sinks, and showers are located down the hall.
 We encourage artists to bring a robe or some other loungewear for comfort and modesty.

-Couples: please let us know if you'd like to share a room.
+Couples: please let us know if you'd like to share the same room.